By Amy Niemas, RN-BC, BSN, MSW, Clinical Content Director · Psychiatric Registered Nurse

 Related Guides

-- Psychiatric Nursing Charting hubThis overview of psych charting highlights the Mental Status Examination (MSE) as one of the core assessments within the psychiatric charting framework.
+- Psychiatric nursing charting hubThis overview of psych charting highlights the Mental Status Examination (MSE) as one of the core assessments within the psychiatric charting framework.

 - Nursing charting cheat sheetView all charting categories at a glance, along with a quick-reference row for documenting mental status.